helpermethod/spring-boot-style-guide/README.md

     private final String firstname;
     private final String lastname;

-    // if you have more than one visible constructor, @JsonCreator is required to select the constructor for deserialization public Person(String firstname, String lastname) {
+    public Person(String firstname, String lastname) {
         this.firstname = firstname;
         this.lastname = lastname;